TuanaCelik/cumulio-olympics/README.md

 ### To run:

 1. `npm install`
-2. Create a `.env` file in the root directory and add the following from your [Cumul.io](https://cumul.io/main) and [Spotify Developer](https://developer.spotify.com/) accounts:
+2. Create a `.env` file in the root directory and add the following from your [Cumul.io](https://cumul.io/main) account:

 From Cumul.io: